bugs2106/Project9-TinCat_Remake/README.md

-# Project9-TinCat_Remake
+# TinCat_Remake
+A single page Website.
 Modification done in terms of responsiveness.